iterative/katacoda-scenarios/basics/importing/step2.md

    `cat file.txt`{{execute}}

-   So, we get the URL of data storage from `.dvc/config`, the file name and the MD5 hash from `file.txt.dvc`, and we can construct a `cp` command to get it.
+   We get the URL of data storage from `.dvc/config`, we get the file name and the MD5 hash from `file.txt.dvc`, and we can construct a `cp` command to copy the file.

    Note that in case that the default data storage is on cloud, the download command would be similar but different.
 For example